-Cars burn gasoline, trucks burn diesel, and airplanes burn jet fuel (kerosene), each different fractions of a barrel of crude oil.
-Kerosene is the fraction of choice for a number of reasons.
+Kerosene is the fraction of choice for airplanes for a number of reasons.
 First, it has a much higher flash point than gas, commonly around 464°F. Second, kerosene has a freezing point of -57 F, which is not uncommon at the high altitudes planes fly at.
-In fact, it’s usually – 67 F but the kerosene doesn’t freeze because the plane iss flying through this cold air mass at hundreds of miles per hour.
-The speed of air over the wings creates friction, which actually heats the surfaces (Page 2020).
+In fact, it’s usually – 67 F — but the kerosene doesn’t freeze because the plane is flying through this cold air mass at hundreds of miles per hour.
+The speed of air over the wings creates friction, heating the surfaces (Page 2020).

 United States air carriers burn through 17 billion gallons of jet fuel annually.
 The amount of fuel an airliner needs depends on many factors, including aircraft type, weight and direction of travel.
 Here are some price estimates for 2019 (Stewart 2019):

 - Los Angeles International to Tokyo Narita: This trans-Pacific hop uses an estimated 9,500 gallons of jet fuel at an estimated price of $19,190.

 - New York JFK to Los Angeles International: This popular transcon flight uses an estimated 5,325 gallons of jet fuel at an estimated price tag of $10,757.
 The return to New York uses slightly less fuel at 5,075 gallons with an estimated price of $10,252.